This is the Excellence in Broadcasting Network, folks.

 My goal is every candidate I campaign for, I want to win.

-Ah, oh, and that was in the um documentary that they're last night.
+Ah, and that was in the documentary that aired last night.

-I guess it doesn't apply anymore to Corzine, as Bob Beckle called him.
+I guess it doesn't apply anymore to Corazine, as Bob Beckle called him.

 Folks, I do not have a cold.